cjsmith1988/Note-Taker/README.md

 **Project name**: Note Taker Challenge

-**Description**: This project purpose was to further develop Node.js skills as well as new test Express.js knowledge.
+**Description**: This project purpose was to further develop Node.js skills as well as to test Express.js knowledge.

 **Special Notes**: this project is live using Heroku. the modules used are: express, jest, uuid.